ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 }
 ```

+The immediate benefit is that Validation is built in in ASP.NET Core, completely integrated with Swagger (Open API Specification).

 ### 2. Validating fields format in the Domain Layer

 Fiels data format validation is a business concern.
 For that reason I want them to be implemented in the Domain layer.
 My suggestion is that you add a folder for Value Objects with classes like this: